 I tip my hat to those of you who DIY beauty products and makeup.
 And I'll be your biggest cheerleader if you try to DIY everything yourself!

-Personally… I've failed miserably with doing anything aside from making Homemade Body Butter and Homemade Sugar Scrubs, or using coconut oil or witchazel with some essential oils dropped in.
-My favorite face toner recipe is from Dr Meghan Birt, which is witchazel with lavender and frankincense added in.
+Personally… I've failed miserably with doing anything aside from making Homemade Body Butter and Homemade Sugar Scrubs or using coconut oil or witch hazel with some essential oils dropped in.

-Regardless where you buy, your skin and health will thank you for putting quality products on your skin void of any harsh chemicals.
+Regardless of where you buy, your skin and health will thank you for putting quality products on your skin void of any harsh chemicals.
 Switching to safer products will substantially lower toxins in your body, limiting your body's toxin exposure to elements outside of your control.
-It also further enables your body to defend itself from instead of continually becoming overburdened, which causes illness.
+It also further enables your body to defend itself instead of continually becoming overburdened, which causes illness.

 While I can DIY skincare all day long, DIYing cosmetics is not for the faint of heart.
 I personally should have ended up on the Pinterest Fails website looking like a clown after trying beetroot powder for blush and ginger/cinnamon on my face.
-It wasn't a pretty sight at all, and has lead me to not recommend DIYing makeup products.
+It wasn't a pretty sight at all and led me to not recommend DIYing makeup products.
 If you're brave enough, there are many recipes on Pinterest to try out… and I would LOVE to hear how it works out for you!